-Version Release notes 2.4.4 (01/2015) Update to Quartus II 13.1 The EL9800/FB1122 example designs have been removed because these evaluation boards are no longer available.
-Enhancements Altera MAX10 is now supported For EEPROM Emulation, the CRC error bit 0x0502[11] can be written via PDI to indicate CRC errors during a reload command.
-The ESI XML device description does not use special data types anymore.
+Version Release notes 3.0.10 (1/2015) The EL9800/FB1122 example designs have been removed because these evaluation boards are no longer available.
+Enhancements: For EEPROM Emulation, the CRC error bit 0x0502[11] can be written via PDI to indicate CRC errors during a reload command.
 Restrictions of previous versions which are removed in this version: The last 4 Kbyte Process Data RAM (0xF000:0xFFFF) can be used in the 60 Kbyte RAM configuration.
+The AXI PDI does not write to wrong bytes if the write data is valid before the address.
+The AXI PDI does not read additional bytes after the intended bytes.
+The AXI PDI does not write to byte lanes without byte enable.